How can we Help?

 Find out more

-• We do all extractions from simple to surgical, even if your tooth is impacted
+• We do all dental extractions from simple to surgical, even if your tooth is impacted

 • We welcome all referrals from colleagues